 In July, construction employment changed little (+20,000), following job gains of 619,000 in May and June combined.
 However, employment in the industry remains 444,000 below its February level.
 Mining continued to shed jobs in July (-7,000), reflecting a loss in support activities for mining (-11,000).
 Mining has lost 127,000 jobs since a recent peak in January 2019, although nearly three-fourths of this decline has occurred since February 2020.

 In July, average hourly earnings for all employees on private nonfarm payrolls rose by 7 cents to $29.39, following large changes in recent months.
 Average hourly earnings of private-sector production and nonsupervisory employees decreased by 11 cents to $24.63 in July.
 The large employment fluctuations—especially in lower-paid industries—over the past several months complicate the analysis of recent trends in average hourly earnings.

-The full press release is accessible via the link below:
+The full BLS press release on the July 2020 employment situation can be accessed in the link below:

 The next Employment Situation for August 2020 is scheduled to be released on Friday, September 4, 2020.